ibizaman/selfhostblocks/modules/services/nextcloud-server/docs/default.md

 - Forces PostgreSQL as the database.
 - Forces Redis as the cache and sets good defaults.
 - Backup of the [`shb.nextcloud.dataDir`][dataDir] through the [backup block](./blocks-backup.html).
-- Monitoring of reverse proxy, PHP-FPM, and database backups through the [monitoring block](./blocks-monitoring.html).
+- [Dashboard](#services-nextcloudserver-dashboard) for monitoring of reverse proxy, PHP-FPM, and database backups through the [monitoring block](./blocks-monitoring.html).
 - [Integration Tests](@REPO@/test/services/nextcloud.nix)
   - Tests system cron job is setup correctly.